-The Center for French and Francophone Studies is designated as a Center of Excellence by the French Embassy in New York.
+The LSU Center for French and Francophone Studies (CFFS) is a member of the Centers

-The mission of the Center is to federate and encourage the development of French and Francophone culture in its multifaceted aspects, with particular emphasis on literature and the arts.
+The mission of the CFFS is to promote the development of French and Francophone culture

-The Center will accomplish its goal by fully or partially sponsoring colloquia, lectures and events congruent with its mission.
-It will seek internal and external funding to support all of its activities on a continuous basis.
+The CFFS will accomplish its goals by fully or partially sponsoring colloquia, lectures and workshops on arts, humanities, and social sciences in Louisiana and global French communities in support of its mission, and will seek internal and external funding to support all of its activities on a continuous basis.